 Comparison of EE1-1.7 tests with NCS filters.

 There is no cross-check for this test, only all intra and partially RA test results are available for quantized model, but this test looks like very promising candidate for unified NN-based filter design.
 Can be recommended for training stage cross-check in the next meeting circle.
 It is noted that targeting for a unified approach which takes up the elements from both filter sets #0 and #1 would be highly desirable.
 When the training crosscheck is performed in the upcoming EE cycle, it should also be considered if some of the elements that brought further improvements on top of #0 and #1 might also be beneficial in the unified approach.
-It was agreed to investigate this in an EE
+It was agreed to investigate this in an EE.NN-filter based post-filters

-NN-filter based post-filters

 JVET-AB0048 EE1-1.1 “EE1-1.1: Content-adaptive post-filter with SADL inference and signalling of NN post-filter characteristics and activation SEI messages”

+This test uses post-filter characteristics and activation SEI messages in JVET-Z0244.
+The inference was done using int16 precision and SADL library.
+Content adaptively is achieved by overfitting multiplier m in convolution:

+σW*x+b∙m, where W is the kernel, * is the convolution operator, x is the input, b is the bias, m is the multiplier and σ is the activation function.

+Overfitting requires following time (depending on video resolution)

+A1 & A2: 13 hours

+B: 6 hours; C: 2 hours

+D: 45 mins; F: 4.5 hours